Back to Blog

 • Centralizes contractor communication

-• Uses AI to collect / read / route all incoming invoices
+• Uses AI to collect, read, and route all incoming invoices

 • Tracks vendor performance across competitors